lapuske/factory_mapper/README.md

-`collection_gen` is a package generating `Map`s of elements annotated with `CollectionElement` annotation.
+`factory_mapper` is a package generating `Map`s of elements annotated with `FactoryElement` annotation.

 ## Getting started

-To start, annotate the classes with `CollectionElement` and run `build_runner` to build the output.
+To start, annotate the classes with `FactoryElement` and run `build_runner` to build the output.
 It generates the `collection.g.dart` file at the root of your `lib/` directory.